SvNadorozhnyi/SvNadorozhnyi/README.md

 I build backend systems and enjoy turning ideas into real projects.

-My main tech stack is **Java, Spring Boot, PostgreSQL, REST APIs, Liquibase, Swagger/OpenAPI, Git, and GitHub**.
+My main tech stack is **Java, Spring Boot, PostgreSQL, REST APIs, Liquibase, Swagger/OpenAPI, Git, GitHub, AWS, Docker, CI/CD**.
 I’m also focused on **algorithms, system design, microservices, DevOps, and cloud-ready software engineering practices**.

 I have hands-on experience working on the **GreenCity eco-platform**, where I helped improve the user authentication experience by working on **Google OAuth integration**.
 This allowed users to sign in faster and more securely using their Google accounts instead of relying only on traditional login flows.